-Before we got Chaika we owned a variety of smaller craft that gave us lots of experience on the water and with different designs, and helped us decide that a Westsail might be a good choice for us.
+Before Chaika we owned a variety of smaller craft that gave us lots of experience on the water and with different designs, and helped us decide that a Westsail might be a good choice for us.
 The 11 foot Penguin Cutty provided plenty of exciting exploration at the mouth of the Columbia River and in the South Puget Sound.
 It had an aging plywood hull with dry rot, and not knowing what would break next kept things interesting.

 I chartered a 19 foot West Wight Potter for a month one fall in the San Juans and Gulf Islands with the expectation of falling in love with the design and getting one, but despite it's versatility of being able to do things like land on the beach, I was never quite won over.
 Bit too much fiberglas, perhaps.